Stereotypes of East Asians in the United States: Stereotypes in American film and TV shows

 In 2019, 7% of all female characters and 6% of all male characters in the top 100 grossing movies in the United States were Asian.
 Additionally, a study conducted by AAPIsOnTV (Asian American and Pacific Islanders) indicated that 64% of shows lack a presence of main Asian actors.
-On the other hand, 96% of shows have a 96% presence of White main actors.
+On the other hand, 96% of shows have a presence of White main actors.

 While there has been progress in the representation of Asian actors in TV shows and films through Crazy Rich Asians and Fresh Off The Boat, the portrayal of stereotypes is still a present issue.
 Asian actors are cast for movies usually represent stereotypes of East Asians.
 In most instances, they also play the roles of sex workers, nerds, foreigners, and doctors.
 In the episode "A Benihana Christmas" of The Office, Michael Scott (as Steve Carell) has to mark Nikki (played by Kulap Vilaysack) with a Sharpie, because he is unable to differentiate her from Amy (played by Kathrien Ahn).
 The portrayal of Asian Americans is based on the stereotype that they look identical.
 In Mean Girls, Trag Pak (played by Ky Pham) and Sun Jin Dinh (played by Danielle Nguyen), are depicted as overly sexual students who have an affair with the PE teacher and possess limited English skills.
 The Big Bang Theory portrays Rajesh Koothrapalli (played by Kunal Nayyar) as someone who is unable to form romantic relationships and communicate with women.

+A study of top grossing films in the 2010s found that films encouraged audiences to laugh at 43.4% of Asian and Pacific Islander characters, meaning that they may be serving as a "punchline".

-According to Christina Chong, if Asian actors in American movies are needed, it is usually for "international regional accuracy."
+According to Christina Chong, if Asian actors in American movies are needed, it is usually for "international regional accuracy".
 These inaccurate representations shape public perceptions due to the large influence TV shows and films have on the understanding of people from different backgrounds.